oroinc/documentation/user_guide/workflow_management.rst

 .. _user-guide-worfklow-widget:

-Current step, or all the steps performed can be displayed on the entity grid, subject to the *Entity Management → Workflow Step on Grid* settings.
+The current step, or all the steps performed can be displayed on the entity grid, subject to the *Entity Management → Workflow Step on Grid* settings.

 .. image:: ./img/workflows/wf_display_step.png